Looking for car stereos?Start shopping

 Tools needed: Panel tool, Phillips screwdriver, small flat blade screwdriver, Torx T30, 7mm socket, socket wrench and extension

-Center dash speaker: The 3-1/2" center dash speaker that's part of the Boston Acoustics package is easy to get to and hard to replace, because there really aren't any replacements available.
+The 3-1/2" center dash speaker that's part of the Boston Acoustics package is easy to get to and hard to replace, because there really aren't any replacements available.
 All things considered, it doesn't make a huge difference whether you leave it there or disconnect it.
-Installing a set of quality component speakers in the doors will do more to improve your soundstage.
+Installing a set of quality component speakers in the doors will do a lot more to improve your soundstage.

 Getting there is not half the fun (Crutchfield Research Photo)